 The History Of The Transylvanian Saxon Citadel Of Schäßburg

 Another historic document of 1280 mentions a town built on the site of a former Roman fort as ‘Castrum Sex’.
-Its latin denomination stems from the fact that the fort had an irregular shape with six corners.
-The city was also recorded throughout the time’s passing with many other different names such as ‘Schaäsburg’ (in 1282), ‘Schespurg’ (in 1298) and ‘Segusvar’ (in 1300).
+Its Latin denomination stems from the fact that the fort had an irregular shape with six corners.
+The town was also recorded throughout the time’s passing with many other different names such as ‘Schaäsburg’ (in 1282), ‘Schespurg’ (in 1298) and ‘Segusvar’ (in 1300).
 By the 1330s, the early medieval German settlement became a royal residence and three decades later, namely in 1367, it gained the city status as ‘Civitas de Segusvar’.

-On an annual basis, a medieval festival is held in the city.
+On an annual basis, a medieval festival is held in the town.
 The medieval festival takes place in the old citadel at the end of each June.
 There is also a Blues festival which takes place annually in February as well as a film festival which commences at the beginning of June.

 Regarding the demographic situation of the town, according to the 2011 Romanian national census, there were 28,102 permanent residents.
 Of these 28,102 citizens, the town can be ethnically represented as follows: Romanians (accounting for 75% of the population), Hungarians (accounting for 18%), Germans, more specifically Transylvanian Saxons (accounting for 2%), and other ethnic groups (accounting for the remainder of 5%).

 The once predominant German-speaking town of Schäßburg/Sighișoara was left by the vast majority of the Transylvanian Saxons during and after World War II.
 A mass wave of emigration from the town took place especially during the communist era, when the Romanian-German community fled to either Germany or Austria.